automatarr/automatarr/OLD-CHANGELOG.md

 ### Fixed

-- Prevented some duplicate WiAutomatarr tree logs under specific edge-cases.
+- Prevented some duplicate Widevine tree logs under specific edge-cases.
 - The Subtitle parse method no longer absorbs the syntax error message.
 - Replaced all negative size values with 0 on TTML subtitles as a negative value would cause syntax errors.
 - Fixed crash during decryption when shaka-packager skips decryption of a segment as it had no actual data and